slatedocs/slate/source/next-version.html.md

 |E-mail| string| The registered e-mail ID of the user |
 |Password| string| The password associated with the username|

+## /api/instant-articles.rss

+**Description**

+Returns the list of published instant articles.

+As a prerequisite to fetch the instant articles, the publisher front-end should contain the `<iframe></iframe>` tag that is provided by Facebook at the time of registering for instant articles.
+Example tag: `<iframe hidden="hidden" src="https://www.thequint.com/api/instant-articles-track.iframe?page-type=story&amp;story-id=abcd1234-abcd-1234-abcd-abcd4321"></iframe>`

+**Input Parameters**

+None.

 <!--#(H1) this is testing only

 * open in new tab